 SENSIT management envisioned an exceptionally rugged personal gas monitor.
 Smaller than a playing card, it can withstand high temperatures, high-pressure spray (IP65), and extreme mechanical abuse.
 When a specified gas is detected, it alerts the wearer by vibrating, sounding an alarm, and flashing brightly.
 Gas measurements (PPM) are also displayed on the screen.

 Finding the ideal balance of toughness, cost, size, and performance required an unusual mechanical architecture.
 The main housing is a transparent shell that is almost completely over-molded with a durable thermoplastic elastomer (TPE.)

 This allowed us to integrate features into a single injection-molded part:

-- No need to seal the two transparent lenses; it’s all one contiguous part. (should have a section-view or diagram here)
+- No need to seal the two transparent lenses; it’s all one contiguous part.

 - The TPE overmold wraps around the edge of the housing, which provides the water-tight seal for the battery compartment.